Home Archives Resources Ancillaries Subscriber options Contacts

-What is FLTeach ?
+?
+What is FLTeach?

-The Foreign Language Teaching Forum is an integrated service for FL teachers.
-Resources include this WWW site, the email LISTSERV Academic Discussion List (FLTEACH@listserv.buffalo.edu), list archives, and the FLNews server at the State University of New York College at Cortland.
-FLTEACH was founded in February 1994 and runs on a computer at SUNY Buffalo.
-The moderatorsare Jean LeLoup (US Air Force Academy) & Bob Ponterio (SUNY Cortland).
-Our broad topic is foreign language teaching methods for all levels and all languages.
+The Foreign Language Teaching Forum is an integrated service for FL teachers, dedicated to encouraging communication, sharing, and collaboration at all levels.
+Our broad discussion topic is foreign language teaching methods for any level of instruction in all languages.
 Specific areas of discussion include school/college articulation, training of student teachers, classroom activities, curriculum, and syllabus design.
 Students in teacher training programs, teachers both new and experienced, administrators, and other professionals interested in any aspect of foreign language teaching are invited to participate in our discussions.

 The basic premise of the list is that as professional Foreign Language teachers we are all in this together and are here to help one another.
 The moderators expect all participation in FLTEACH to be supportive and collegial and to follow the basic rules of good Netiquette.
-For an introduction to netiquette see Patrick Crispen's Roadmap course: Netiquette (second location for Netiquette ).

 Subscribing and setting your options

-Send a message to:
+Send an email message to:

 LISTSERV@listserv.buffalo.edu